NttTram/RMIT-SWTICHXCSIT-HACKATHON/README.md

 ## Usage
 * In terminal: cd my-app, npm install, npm start

+## Developmental Solutions: B4
+Please clearly mark the generalised solutions in the repository README section.

 ## Please do not use this code.
 This is only for our hackathon.